The book and exam voucher are included in the course fee.

-This course is taught by an instructor who holds a CISSP designation and has practical application in all of the domains.
-The instructor has taught the class at UMW previously.
+The course is taught by an instructor in person who holds a CISSP designation and has practical application in all of the domains.
+The instructor has taught the class at UMW previously and is ISC² certified.

 The UMW CISSP training course offers a thorough review of the (ISC)² Body of Knowledge (BoK).
 This BoK covers eight domains designed to help participants to design, engineer, and manage an organization’s overall approach to security.
 Throughout the course, participants will have the opportunity to read, discuss, and complete exercises that will help them to identify which areas they are sufficient in, and which they still need to improve upon, prior to the exam.

 Collaboration with classmates